tradecloud/tradecloud-docs-api-v2/order/buyer/receive-goods.md

 {% endhint %}

 {% hint style="warning" %}
 When using the single delivery per order line feature, the deliveries endpoint only supports the first order line of each item number.
-The deliveries of the first line will be applied to all order lines having the same item number.
+The deliveries of the first line will be applied to all order lines having the same item, prices and terms.
 {% endhint %}

 ## Delivered indicator